Criminal Justice Advising

 How do I find my CJ advisor?

 All CJ students are assigned a CJ advisor.
 To find your advisor, log on to Degree Tracks and check the student information section at the top.
-If no advisor is listed, please reach out to the Criminal Justice Main Office at email@example.com or 503-838-8733.
+If you are a new student and you have not been assigned an advisor yet, you can email firstname.lastname@example.org for Criminal Justice advising or email@example.com for general advising.
+If no advisor is listed in your Degree Tracks after your first term, please reach out to the Criminal Justice Main Office at firstname.lastname@example.org or 503-838-8733.
 While you are assigned an advisor, you are encouraged to make connections with any faculty member with whom you feel comfortable.
 When your hold is placed, however, only your assigned CJ advisor can remove your hold.

 What is an advising hold?